khaosans/basic-chat/docs/ARCHITECTURE.md

 - **Streamlit**: Web application framework for rapid UI development
 - **Ollama**: Local LLM server for privacy-preserving AI inference
 - **ChromaDB**: Vector database for semantic search and similarity matching
+- **SQLite**: Embedded database for session storage and persistence

 The technology selection is based on research on modern web application frameworks and AI system architectures (Newman 2015).
 The Python choice incorporates research on programming language productivity and ecosystem maturity (Prechelt 2000).
+The SQLite choice follows research on embedded database systems and their suitability for local applications (Owens 2010).

 ### Key Libraries
 The system leverages established libraries and frameworks to ensure reliability and maintainability.